-- Function as an area Duty Officer on a rotational basis. - Co-ordinate safety, pre-suppression and suppression activities for the area. - Comply with the wildfire management legislation, policy, SOP's and PPS manual. - Determine the area wildfire readiness levels through the effective use of SFMS and PPS planning tools in order to pre-position resources. - Ensure safe and aggressive initial attack on new wildfire starts to meet provincial and area performance measures. - Identify hazard, control difficulties and ensure the smooth transition from the initial attack to sustained action on wildfires. - Make time constrained decisions to ensure that appropriate resources, strategy and tactics are utilized to suppress wildfires. - Ensure a timely, thorough and effective Wildfire Analysis and Strategy is submitted to manage escaped wildfires. - Act as the Provincial Duty Officer as the individuals experience and as request for this support occurs.
+- Comply with the wildfire management legislation, policy, SOP's and PPS manual. - Determine the area wildfire readiness levels through the effective use of AWARE and DISPATCH planning tools in order to pre-position resources. - Ensure the Wildfire Operations Officer and Forest Area Manager are updated with new and ongoing suppression activities. - Ensure safe and aggressive initial attack on new wildfire starts to meet provincial and area performance measures. - Identify hazard, control difficulties and ensure the smooth transition from the initial attack to sustained action on wildfires. - Make time constrained decisions to ensure that appropriate resources, strategy and tactics are utilized to suppress wildfires. - Ensure a timely, thorough and effective Wildfire Analysis and Strategy is submitted to manage escaped wildfires. - ⊖ Act as the rostered Provincial Duty Officer or Provincial Logistics Coordinator pending the individual's experience and skill level. ~~and as request for this support occurs.~~